 Navigating Academic Ableism in the Social Sciences

 I am a medical sociologist and quantitative methodologist specializing in the use of digital methods to study health beliefs about risk, behavior, and disability.
 My new approach to structural topic modeling, the seeded structural topic model, allows for models using seed-word embeddings as prevalence and content covariates.
-In addition to running Medical Sociology on Wheels, I serve as a consultant on social science and social media research for the science content and data science teams at the World Health Network.
+As a postdoctoral scholar at the New England Complex Systems Institute (NECSI), I am involved in collaborative research projects on COVID-19 surveillance, risk, and prevention.
+Under the NECSI World Health Network (WHN) initiative, I serve as consultant on social science and social media research for teams in the Science Division and Communications Division.

 I earned my BA in sociology at Auburn University in 2015, with minors in History and French Language.
 I received my MA in Sociology at the University of Georgia in 2018.
 I completed my PhD in sociology at the University of Georgia in 2023.